Antxon Muneta: Post-playing career

 On 9 June 2023, Muneta returned to Mirandés as a match analyst.
-On 3 November 2025, he was named caretaker manager of the first team, after Fran Justo was dismissed.
+On 3 November 2025, he was named caretaker manager of the first team, after Fran Justo was dismissed, and returned to his previous role after the arrival of Jesús Galván.

+On 12 January 2026, Muneta was named manager of the first team until the end of the season, following the sacking of Galván.
+On 11 June, despite suffering relegation, he renewed his contract for a further year.